yoavfreund/ActiveBrainAtlasAdmin/docs/CVAT.md

         1. change 5432 to 3306
         1. remove the migration at line 62
-    1. vi cvat/settings/production.py and add mysql settings
+    1. vi cvat/settings/production.py and add mysql settings `
+DATABASES = {
+    'default': {
+        'ENGINE': 'django.db.backends.mysql', # Add 'postgresql_psycopg2', 'mysql', 'sqlite3' or 'oracle'.
+        'NAME': 'active_atlas_development',                      # Or path to database file if using sqlite3.
+        'USER': 'dklab',                      # Not used with sqlite3.
+        'PASSWORD': '$pw4dklabdb',                  # Not used with sqlite3.
+        'HOST': '192.168.1.12',                      # Set to empty string for localhost.
+Not used with sqlite3.
+        'PORT': '3306',    # Set to empty string for default.
+Not used with sqlite3.
+        'OPTIONS': {'sql_mode': 'traditional'},
+    }
+}
+`
     1. remove migrations:
     `find . -path "*/migrations/*.py" -not -name "__init__.py" -delete
     find . -path "*/migrations/*.pyc"  -delete`